stwalsh4118/clio/docs/delivery/2/prd.md

 ## Overview

-Implement automatic monitoring and capture of Cursor AI conversation logs, parsing them into structured markdown files organized by date and project.
+Implement automatic monitoring and capture of Cursor AI conversation logs, parsing them and storing them in a SQLite database organized by date and project.
 This component enables the system to track all developer-AI interactions for later analysis.

 ## Problem Statement